 Oxidation of Iron and Manganese

-WETS has designed numerous aerators for removal of iron and manganese.
-Since well water is typically not exposed to oxygen, the dissolved iron and manganese, on exposure to air, oxidize to form insoluble reddish brown particles.
-These particles discolor the water, and cause problems with laundry and plumbing fixtures.
+WETS has designed numerous aerators for the removal of iron and manganese.
+Since well water is typically not exposed to oxygen, the dissolved iron and manganese, on exposure to air, oxidize to form insoluble reddish-brown particles.
+These particles discolor the water and cause problems with laundry and plumbing fixtures.
 Many waters that contain iron also contain manganese; however, iron is more common.

 States can adopt these standards as enforceable standards, and Texas has done so.

-Following is from a December 9, 1991 letter from Texas Department of Health
+Following is from a December 9, 1991 letter from the Texas Department of Health:

-These elements (iron and manganese) pose aesthetic concerns and are not a health related problem.
+These elements (iron and manganese) pose aesthetic concerns and are not health-related problems

 The letter goes on to include enhanced aeration as one of four recommended means of oxidation.